KSP-KOS/KOS/doc/source/structures/celestial_bodies/atmosphere.rst

     True if the air has oxygen and could therefore be used by a jet engine's intake.

-.. attribute:: Atmosphere:SCALE

-    :type: :ref:`scalar <scalar>`
-    :access: Get only

-    A math constant plugged into a formula to find atmosphere density.

 .. attribute:: Atmosphere:SEALEVELPRESSURE

     :type: :ref:`scalar <scalar>` (atm)